go-vela/site/content/plugins/_index.md

 * sending notifications
 * much, much more...

-### Sample
+### Example

-The sample we have shown is publishing an image to a registry.
+The example we have shown is publishing an image to a registry.
 Pipeline plugins configuration works via environment variables that pass data from pipeline to the container at runtime.

 _Not a runnable pipeline_
 ```diff